-We conduct our business across approximately 180 countries around the world.
-As we continue to expand our international operations, we will become more exposed to the effects of fluctuations in currency exchange rates.
+We are exposed to the effects of fluctuations in currency exchange rates within our international operations.
 This exposure is the result of selling in multiple currencies and operating in foreign countries where the functional currency is the local currency.
-In 2023, 27% of our sales were denominated in currencies other than U.S. dollars.
+In 2024, 26% of our sales were denominated in currencies other than U.S. dollars.
 Our expenses, by contrast, are primarily denominated in U.S. dollars.
 As a result, any increase in the value of the U.S. dollar against these foreign currencies has in the past and could in the future cause our revenue to decline relative to our costs, thereby decreasing our margins.
 Our results of operations are primarily subject to fluctuations in the Euro and British pound sterling.
-Because we conduct business in currencies other than U.S. dollars, but report our results of operations in U.S. dollars, we also face translation exposure to fluctuations in currency exchange rates, which could hinder our ability to predict our future results and earnings and could materially impact our results of operations.
+Because we conduct business in currencies other than U.S. dollars, but report our results of operations in U.S. dollars, we also face translation exposure due to fluctuations in currency exchange rates, which could hinder our ability to predict our future results and earnings and could materially impact our results of operations.
 We do not currently maintain a program to hedge exposures to non-U.S. dollar currencies.